MensObscura/benchmark-containers/README.md

-Currently only 202 benchmark pass the compilation on 301.
+Currently only 245 benchmark pass the compilation on my computer on 263.
+However the 263 bench pass the compilation on docker.

-But you can try to run one of them.
+You can try to run one of them.

 Build